Erdogan says Turkey will respond to any threats on its border

 Turkish officials have not commented on any military preparations in northern Syria.
 Turkish troops launched an incursion across the border last August in support of Syrian rebel fighters, targeting both Islamic State and the YPG.

-(Reporting by Dominic Evans; Editing by Helen Popper)
+Reporting by Dominic Evans; Editing by Helen Popper